opendocsg/opendoc-supreme-court-practice-directions-2021/PART-15-Assessment of Costs Matters and Costs.md

 <ul type="*">
 <li>(i)	where no party-and-party bill of costs has been filed; or</li>
-<li>(ii)	where the solicitor-and-client costs is not referenced to a party-and-party bill filed early, the receiving party and the Public Trustee need not attend at the assessment and the bill will be assessed in their absence.
+<li>(ii)	where the solicitor-and-client costs is not referenced to a party-and-party bill filed early,</li>
+<li> the receiving party and the Public Trustee need not attend at the assessment and the bill will be assessed in their absence.
 However, if the Registrar disagrees with the quantum of costs agreed on, he or she may nonetheless direct the attendance of the receiving party and the Public Trustee, at a later date;</li>
 </ul>

 </li>